microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgOnPremisePublishingProfilePublishedResource.md

 # New-MgOnPremisePublishingProfilePublishedResource

 ## SYNOPSIS
-Create a new publishedResource object.
+Create new navigation property to publishedResources for onPremisesPublishingProfiles

 ## SYNTAX